Mohammad Mahbubuzzaman: Personal life

 Mahbubuzzaman has two sons.
 His eldest son, Colonel Mohammad Anisuzzaman, was the Bangladesh Rifles Mymensingh Sector Commander and his youngest son, Mohammad Ashrafuzzaman, lives in the United States is a vice president of Bank of America in New York City.
 Colonel Mohammad Anisuzzaman was killed in the 2009 Bangladesh Rifles Mutiny.

 Death

 Mahbubuzzaman died on 3 March 2008.
 He was buried in Banani military graveyard.
 In 2009, Prime Minister Sheikh Hasina awarded him Krishibid award posthumously.
-A nighborhood of his village was named after him and Sapahar Zaman Nagar Girls High School was founded after his name.
+A neighborhood of his village was named after him and Sapahar Zaman Nagar Girls High School was founded after his name.